hcur/oxocarbon-black.nvim/README.md

 *Note: This is my fork of oxocarbon.nvim.
 The only thing changed in the code is the `base00` value, which switched from `#161616` to `#000000`.
-This should make the background---and only the background---a darker black. (oxocarbon wasn't dark enough for my tastes on my screen).
+This should make the background---and only the background---a darker black. (oxocarbon by default wasn't dark enough for my tastes on my screen).
 Nothing else has changed.
+The colorscheme name within nvim is still `oxocarbon`, but if there is any interest in this being changed to allow for this and the original to be installed together let me know or open a PR.
 All credit due to the nyoom-engineering team.*

 # oxocarbon.nvim